How to modify or translate messages in compiled workbook

-The custom resources dictionary allows to customize or localize some of the default messages in the compiled workbook to another language.
+The custom resources dictionary allows you to modify or translate some of the default messages in the compiled workbook to another language.

 The custom resources dictionary is a text file encoded in UTF-8.
-It contains some of text resources which are used in compiled EXE file to show messages.
+It contains some of the text resources which are used in the compiled EXE file to show messages.

 You can create your own resources dictionaries for different languages.

-To create custom resources dictionary you need to copy ‘ENGLISH.dic’ file from the DoneEx XCell Compiler installation folder to any location where you are going to keep it and rename the file.
+To create a custom resources dictionary, you need to copy the ‘ENGLISH.dic’ file from the DoneEx XCell Compiler installation folder to any location where you are going to keep it and then rename the file.

-Open this copied new dictionary file in Microsoft NOTEPAD.
+Open this newly copied dictionary file in Microsoft NOTEPAD.

 Content of the dictionary file has a ini-file structure.
-Each text resource is written like key/value pair connected by ‘=’ assignment sign on a single line ‘MNEMO_CODE_KEY=Text value’.
+Each text resource is written as a key/value pair connected by the ‘=’ assignment sign on a single line: ‘MNEMO_CODE_KEY=Text value’.

-In the image above, MNEMO_CODE_KEY is highlighted with red and text value is highlighted with green.
+In the image above, MNEMO_CODE_KEY is highlighted with red and the text value is highlighted with green.

-You have to keep the MNEMO_CODE_KEY (left side, before assigment ‘=’ sign) unchanged.
+You have to keep the MNEMO_CODE_KEY (left side, before the assignment ‘=’ sign) unchanged.

 Example of resource record structure: